whoisyurii/canvie/docs/FEATURE_ROADMAP.md

-# 🎯 Realitea Canvas - Feature Implementation Roadmap
+# 🎯 Canvie - Feature Implementation Roadmap

 **Goal:** Become a solid alternative to Excalidraw with unique differentiation